-Graduate Employees who pay a fee to establish or maintain DACA status, including renewal fees, shall be reimbursed up to \$495 upon request and proof of payment for the costs of those fees.
+Graduate Employees who pay a fee to establish or maintain DACA status, including renewal fees, shall be reimbursed up to \$600 upon request and proof of payment for the costs of those fees.
 To qualify, a Graduate Employee must meet the following criteria:

-- a.) received an official Graduate Assistant offer letter (can include pre-admit letters); and - b.) be a Graduate Employee at the time the fee is assessed.
+a.) received an official Graduate Assistant offer letter (can include pre-admit letters) at or prior to the time the fee was incurred; and b.) be a Graduate Employee at the time the reimbursement is requested.

-Instructions on how to obtain reimbursement will be posted on the Office of Human Resources website.
+Instructions on how to obtain reimbursement will be posted on the Office of University Human Resources website.